-COMMERCIAL: Solar Water Heater
+COMMERCIAL: Solar Water Heater Return to TOC UPDATE STATUS

 Updated in January 2019 for PY19 TRM.

 Replacement of an Electric Storage Water Heater with a Solar Water Heater for Service Water Heating in an existing commercial building.
 Solar Water Heating systems use solar thermal energy to meet most of the water heating load and continue to utilize electricity to operate the circulation pump and provide heating through an electric resistance element when needed.